Justified – Raylan Givens in Miami

 Normally a guy like Raylan, whose uniform is a cowboy hat and jeans, would be uncomfortable wearing a suit.
 He may be here, but Olyphant’s easygoing demeanor would probably have Raylan looking calm and collected if he was wearing a pink unitard.
 Luckily, the show’s costumers opted for a suit instead.

-After Raylan is transferred back to Harlan from Miami, he wears the suit coat with a black shirt but ditches the trousers for a more characteristic pair of jeans.
-The trousers are flat front with plain-hemmed bottoms, breaking short over his dark brown leather boots.
+After Raylan is transferred back to Kentucky from Miami, he wears the suit jacket with a black shirt but ditches the trousers for a more characteristic pair of jeans.
+The flat front trousers have plain-hemmed bottoms, breaking short over his dark brown anteater Justin boots.

 The trousers have belt loops, and Raylan wears a brown Western-style tooled belt in tanned leather, complete with a tan-finished full grain leather Bianchi Model 59 Special Agent® thumb break paddle holster.
-Raylan later uses a different Bianchi Model 59 to fit his Glock when he adopts that sidearm in the second episode.
+Raylan later uses a different Bianchi Model 59 to fit his Glock when he adopts that sidearm in the second episode, though he would switch to a custom-made holster from the second season onward.

 Raylan wears a French blue long-sleeve dress shirt with a spread collar, front placket, and buttoned barrel cuffs.
 He wears a solid black necktie against the blue shirt.

 Raylan wears a brushed steel TAG Heuer Series 6000 Chronometer wristwatch.
-We don’t see much of the watch under Raylan’s cuffs, but it appears to be the one he wears for the rest of the show, with the exception of his stainless Rolex Submariner worn later in the episode.
+We don’t see much of the watch under Raylan’s cuffs, but it appears to be the one through the first few seasons, with the exception of his stainless Rolex Submariner worn later in the episode.
+Raylan also wears a sterling silver ring on the third finger of his right hand, detailed with a horseshoe and side braiding.

 And, of course, this marks the first appearance of Raylan’s trademark hat.
-Timothy Olyphant had approached Baron Hats, the trusted Hollywood hatmaker that had he had worked with previously on Deadwood, to create the hat for his character.
+Timothy Olyphant had approached Baron Hats, the trusted Hollywood hatmaker that had he had worked with previously on Deadwood, to create the hat for his character, inspired by the Stetson “Open Road” envisioned by Elmore Leonard.
 Baron Hats delivered what they now sell as “The RG”, a sahara tan cattleman’s hat in 200XXX beaver with a tall 4.25″ crown, 3.25″ brim, and a slim tooled leather hat band with a three-piece buckle set.

 You can order your own version from HatCountry.com for just less than $130… you pay $10 extra for tan instead of black.